tartiflette/tartiflette/docs/tutorial/add-subscription.md

 In this tutorial, we'll implement a subscription which will wait for the end of the cooking process for a given recipe.

-During the cooking process, we'll notify the user each second about the remaining time, and in the end, we'll notify that the cooking is over.
+During the cooking process, we'll notify the client each second about the remaining time, and at the end, we'll notify that the cooking is over.

 This feature will allow the client of our GraphQL API to update its UI in real time.